EgiVilza/readmeGenerator/Develop/README.md

-# Generating a ReadMe File
+# Generate a ReadMe File

 ## Description

-Generate a ReadMe.me file and filling out the contents, within the file, from answering the questions using the terminal
+Generate a ReadMe.md file and filling out the contents in the file from the questions prompt from the terminal

 # Table of Contents